This Article was recently featured & published by the New York State Bar Association.

 - Five-year cash-flow projections

 - Five-year balance sheet projections

 While some will read your plan quite closely, others will JUST focus on the Executive Summary.
 This page should be the last thing you write and you should spend almost as much time on this page as you do on the rest of the business plan.
 The Executive Summary should never be more than 2 pages and you should strive for one page.
 Just remember it is a concise summary of the whole plan so you should not be reinventing the wheel OR including too much information.
 I reiterate that you should Spend a Significant Amount of Time on Your Executive Summary.
 It is an extremely important part of your document.

 There are two great reasons to seek help and get someone to review your plan.

 - An independent person can tell you if your plan would encourage them to invest in your company.

 - A business plan is often a long document and the developer is often very close to the detail.
 As such, an independent review can add some perspective and also will catch some typos and other errors.

-Scott Legal Services, P.C. is the law firm for Entrepreneurs, Business owners and Investors and we can help you with the development of your business plan, your related immigration petition, or the effective and profitable management of your business.
+Scott Legal, P.C. is the law firm for Entrepreneurs, Business owners and Investors and we can help you with the development of your business plan, your related immigration petition, or the effective and profitable management of your business.
 Our Founder, Ian E. Scott, is both a Corporate Lawyer and a C.P.A. so who better to guide you through the complex world of Business Plans.
 Call today for a free consultation.